ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 * the grant endpoint URI the client instance used to make its [initial request](#request)

 There is no padding or whitespace before or after any of the lines, and no trailing newline character.
+The following example shows a constructed hash base string consisting of these four elements.

 ~~~
-VJLO6A4CAYLBXHTR0KRO
+VJLO6A4CATR0KRO
 MBDOFXG4Y5CVJCX821LH
-4IFWWIKYBC2PQ6U56NL1
+4IFWWIKYB2PQ6U56NL1
 https://server.example.com/tx
 ~~~